-Due to the extremely low wages in Mexico, many students drop out of school to work and help with their family’s household expenses.
+Due to low wages in Mexico, many students drop out of school.
 Unfortunately, the need to work often outweighs the desire to continue with an education.
 The cost of living is high compared to wages and many families struggle to pay the added expenses of sending a child to school.
 There is no public bus system, so many students must pay for taxis.
-School uniforms are mandatory for public schools and families must buy a uniform for each child.
+School uniforms are mandatory for public schools.
 Many schools, especially in rural areas, put additional burdens on families by making them purchase and provide the classroom supplies, including supplies for teachers.

-Vida Outreach believes that education is essential to breaking the cycle of poverty and we want to give every child a chance for a brighter future.
-Education is a way to inspire individuals to take action and change the broken system that governs society.
+We believe that education is essential to breaking the cycle of poverty and we want to give every child a chance for a brighter future.
+Education is a way to inspire individuals to take action and change a broken system.
 Student sponsorships provide school supplies, backpacks, and financial support to help pay for the uniform and school enrollment fees.
 The program is also a great opportunity to mentor and tutor the local youth and develop relationships with their families.
 Most of the parents we work with did not go to school and often struggle to help their children with homework.

-Service Trips hosted by Vida Outreach are a great way to join our effort in Mexico.
-Your skills and talents can be used to make a real difference in the lives of others.
-Service trips are also a great way to partner with local Mexican leaders and communities to develop cross-border linkages, relationships, and support systems.
-Ending poverty will take an international effort.
+Service Trips are a great way to join the ongoing work in Mexico.
+Your skills and talents can be used by local churches to make a real difference in the lives of others.
+Ending poverty and spreading God’s love will take an international effort.
 Learn more